Align your product strategy with execution with Productboard's Jira integration.

 Push a release into Jira

-You can push a release and all its underlying features and subfeatures into Jira.
-You'll find this option in the side pane after selecting the release to access its details.
+Maker+admins can push a release and all its underlying features and subfeatures into Jira.
+You'll find this option in the side panel after selecting the release to access its details.

 - Releases are mapped to Jira fix versions.